Devices

 The tracking script collects a range of browser and hardware signals to build the fingerprint: user agent, screen resolution and color depth, timezone and language, hardware concurrency (CPU cores), device memory, canvas rendering characteristics, WebGL renderer information, and installed browser plugins.

 No single signal is unique on its own.
 Combined, they form a fingerprint that reliably distinguishes one device from another.
-Unlike cookies, fingerprints survive private browsing, cache clears, and session resets.
-Unlike IP addresses, they stay consistent across networks.
+Fingerprints survive private browsing, cache clears, and session resets — unlike cookies — and stay consistent across networks, unlike IP addresses.

 Dregs computes three separate hashes from these signals:

-• Unstable hash — derived from environment characteristics that may change (user agent string, timezone, language, plugins).
-Changes when the browser updates but the stable hash stays the same.
+- Unstable hash — derived from environment characteristics that may change (user agent string, timezone, language, plugins).
+Changes on browser updates while the stable hash stays the same.

 Together, these three components form the full fingerprint.